 The benefits of modernizing the legacy software with N-iX

-To achieve the objectives of software modernization, you will need a partner with relevant experience, market insight, industry expertise, and a sufficient talent pool.
+To achieve the objectives of software modernization, you will need a partner with relevant experience, market insights, industry expertise, and a sufficient talent pool.
 N-iX offers you:

-• A network of technology partnerships with the world’s leading companies.
-N-iX is a Microsoft Gold Certified partner, AWS Advanced Consulting Partner, and Google Cloud Platform Partner;
+• A network of technology partnerships with the world's leading companies.
+N-iX is a Microsoft Solutions Partner, AWS Advanced Consulting Partner, and Google Cloud Platform Partner.

 • Technology office for identification of areas for improvement, detailed assessment, and delivery of legacy software modernization services in accordance with the industry's highest standards.